alkistissyt/hDQN-IDS/README.md

 ### 3. Prepare the Datasets

-Download the datasets listed in the 📊 Datasets section and place the raw files (CSV or NetFlow) into the `data/` directory.
+Download the datasets listed in the Datasets section and place the raw files (CSV) into the `data/` directory.

 Then preprocess the data: